+I am Lecturer in Medieval History.
 I am a graduate of the Universities of Glasgow (MA and MLitt) and Winchester (PhD).
-I have worked on various research projects relating to inquisitions post mortem and the New Victoria County History of Hampshire.
-Before being appointed Lecturer in September 2016, I taught medieval and Early Modern history at the Universities of Winchester, Chichester and Portsmouth.
-At Winchester I am Lecturer in Late Medieval History.
+I have worked on various research council funded projects relating to inquisitions post mortem and the Victoria County History in Hampshire and Wiltshire.
+Before being appointed Lecturer in September 2016, I taught medieval and early modern history at the Universities of Winchester, Chichester and Portsmouth.

 Higher Education Teaching Qualification: Higher Education Academy Fellowship (FHEA).